 The Volunteer Guides of Glasgow Cathedral offer free Guided Tours to Visitors, six days a week (Not on Sunday), fifty-two weeks a year.

-The duration of a Guided Tour is a Visitor’s discretion, but it is recommended that to experience the religious, historical and architectural weight of the Cathedral, a minimum of half an hour is recommended.
+The duration of a Guided Tour is at the Visitor’s discretion, but a minimum of half an hour is recommended to experience the cathedral’s religious, historical, and architectural weight.

-Parties of less than four can usually ask for a Tour on a “walk-in” basis from the Guides on duty.
+Parties of less than four can usually request a Tour from the guides on duty on a “walk-in” basis.

-For Bookings of groups larger than 4, please use the Contact Form select “To book a tour” as the reason for contacting the Cathedral, and provide the following additional details in the message box.
+For Bookings of groups larger than 4, please use the Contact Form, select “To book a tour” as the reason for contacting the Cathedral, and provide additional details in the message box.

-Proposed date and time of visit, number in the party, details of your group and any special interests (history, architecture, religion, etc.) and details of any special need.
+Proposed date and time of visit, number in the party, details of your group and any special interests (history, architecture, religion, etc.) and details of any special needs.

-While we can commence Tours at any requested time to suit Visitors own schedules, the recommended optimum times for Tours to start are 10:30 and 13:30.
+While we can commence Tours at any time that suits visitors’ schedules, the recommended optimum times for Tours to start are 10:30 and 13:30.

 Glasgow Necropolis

-If you enjoy walking through cemeteries, then you have to see this one in Glasgow.
-At 37 acres in area, there are 50,000 people interred here since Victorian times.
+If you enjoy walking through cemeteries, see this one in Glasgow.
+At 37 acres in area, 50,000 people have been interred here since Victorian times.
 Tours are on specific days, which you can find here.
 If you would like to do a tour, get in quickly by emailing them on their tour page.
 Tours are booking out fast.

 You are free to wander around whenever you want.
 You can also get a book from their page here.
 It will show you where the 60 most famous monuments are, and you can go around at your own pace.
-Make sure to leave time for what else there is to see in Glasgow.
+Make sure to leave time for the other attractions in Glasgow.

 St. Mungo Museum of Religious Life and Art

-I didn’t go into the St. Mungo Museum of Religious Life and Art but remember that most museums in Scotland are free, and it’s only time that will dictate what you see.
+I didn’t go into the St. Mungo Museum of Religious Life and Art, but remember that most museums in Scotland are free, and time will only dictate what you see.
 This one is across the way from Glasgow Cathedral.

-Built on the site of the medieval Bishops’ Castle, the galleries have artefacts and works of art that show religion through time.
+Built on the medieval Bishops’ Castle site, the galleries have artefacts and works of art that show religion through time.
 There is also a cafe inside which opens onto a Zen Garden, the first in Britain.

 Hours